seqan/seqan/manual/source/Tutorial/IndexedFastaIO.rst

 * Read the Wikipedia articles about the `FASTA file format <http://en.wikipedia.org/wiki/FASTA_format>`_ and the `FASTQ file format and quality values <http://en.wikipedia.org/wiki/FASTQ_format>`_ to refresh your knowledge.
 * Read the API documentation of the :dox:`GenomicRegion` class for storing regions (sequence identifier, start and end position).
-  There also is functionality for parsing strings like ``chr1:2,032-3,212`` into :dox:`GenomicRegion GenomicRegion` objects.
+  There also is functionality for parsing strings like ``chr1:2,032-3,212`` into :dox:`GenomicRegion` objects.
 * Continue with the :ref:`tutorial`.